Are Large Language Models Robust Coreference Resolvers?: Generalization Beyond OntoNotes

 \subsection{What about different time periods?}

-An interesting dimension to analyze zero-shot coreference generalization is whether current zero-shot systems are robust to temporal changes \cite{agarwal-nenkova-2022-temporal,liu2022conll}, since having coreference systems that can generalize beyond training and test datasets that were created over a decade ago (e.g., OntoNotes) can be beneficial.
-To that end, we compare \dcoref{} and \instructgpt{} on two new silver-annotated coreference datasets from different time periods: \textbf{OntoNotes\textsuperscript{WSJ}}, which contains 56 Wall Street Journal (WSJ) articles from 1989, and \textbf{RealNews\textsuperscript{WSJ}}, which contains 56 WSJ articles sampled from the RealNews dataset \cite{zellers2019grover} dated from February 2015 to February 2019.
-Since RealNews\textsuperscript{WSJ} does not have coreference annotations, we used SpanBERT \cite{joshi-etal-2020-spanbert}, which was fine-tuned on the in-domain OntoNotes train set, to obtain \textit{silver annotations} for both datasets.
+An interesting dimension to analyze the robustness of coreference generalization is temporal changes \cite{agarwal-nenkova-2022-temporal,liu2022conll}, since having coreference systems that can generalize beyond datasets that were created over a decade ago (e.g., OntoNotes) can be beneficial.
+To that end, we compare \dcoref{} and several instruction-tuned LMs on three new silver-annotated coreference datasets from different time periods: \textbf{\texttt{WSJ-1989}}, \textbf{\texttt{WSJ-2019}}, and \textbf{\texttt{WSJ-2023}}, each containing 56 Wall Street Journal articles from 1989, 2016-2019, and 2023, respectively. \texttt{WSJ-1989} is a subset of the OntoNotes dev set and thus contains gold coreference annotation. \texttt{WSJ-2019} was sampled from the RealNews dataset \cite{zellers2019grover} dated from February 2015 to February 2019, and \texttt{WSJ-2023} from the WSJ website between May and June 2023.
+Since these two datasets do not have coreference annotations, we used SpanBERT \cite{joshi-etal-2020-spanbert}, which was fine-tuned on the in-domain OntoNotes train set, to obtain \textit{silver annotations} for all three datasets.
 We then evaluate the models on these silver annotations, with mentions given as before.
 Further details on how we sampled and annotated these datasets are presented in \S \ref{app:temporal}.

-\paragraph{Results and Discussion} Table \ref{tab:temporal} shows the result of \dcoref{} \instructgpt{} on both datasets.
-First, the results on OntoNotes\textsuperscript{WSJ} (even on silver annotations) are fairly consistent with previous results on the full OntoNotes test set in Table \ref{tab:ontonotes}.
-Specifically, \dcoref{} and \instructgpt{} achieve 70.8 and 80.9 respectively on OntoNotes\textsuperscript{WSJ}, and 72.9 and 80.8 respectively on the OntoNotes test set.
-Second, on RealNews\textsuperscript{WSJ}, we see a clear degredation in performance of \dcoref{} (-7.2 \fscore{}), whereas the reduction is less pronounced for \instructgpt{} (-2.7 \fscore{}).
-This indicates \instructgpt{} appears more robust to temporal changes in dataset.
-Further analysis on which aspects of coreference are more affected by others would be an interesting avenue for future work.
+\paragraph{Prompting instruction-tuned LMs is robust to temporal changes.} Table \ref{tab:temporal} shows the results.
+We first observe a decrease when moving from gold to silver annotations for all models.
+More importantly, we see more degradation and variance in performance of \dcoref{} for the different temporal datasets, whereas the variance is less pronounced for \instructgpt{} and \chatgpt{}.
+While \codellama{}-34B underperforms \dcoref{} baseline, it also observes less variance when evaluated on different temporal datasets.